tlie03/secapi/README.md

 These metadata can be used to create the links to the actual filings.
-The process of finding a way to build the links from the metadata can be quite difficult, and requires a lot of experimentation and hacking.
+The process of finding a way to build the links from the metadata can be quite difficult, and requires a lot of experimentation.

 ### How to make requests to the sec server
-The sec has restricted the access to their servers thereby it is not allowed to do more than 10 requests per second.
+The sec has restricted the access to their servers .Thereby it is not allowed to do more than 10 requests per second.
 To ensure that the amount of requests stays within the boundaries set by the sec this package provides the `Request.sec_request` function which can be used to do requests to the sec servers.
 The